cicsdev/cics-java-liberty-springboot-asynchronous/README.md

 # cics-java-liberty-springboot-asynchronous

-This sample project demonstrates a Spring Boot with Asynchronous that can be deployed to an IBM CICS Liberty JVM server.
+This sample project demonstrates a Spring Boot application running asynchronous operations on CICS-enabled threads.
+It is intended for deployment inside an IBM CICS Liberty JVM server.

 ## Prerequisites